 NOTE for Windows Users:If the firewall settings are grayed out it means that you are on a Windows domain and the firewall is configured and maintained for you by the system administrators.

-Please contact the Help Desk (994-1777) for additional assistance on enabling Windows or Mac firewalls.
+Please contact the IT Service Desk (994-1777) for additional assistance on enabling Windows or Mac firewalls.

 For assistance with Linux go to the website for the version you are running for more information.